kattak/categorize-flashcards/README.md

 I wanted to create an app to help people learn content that is *categorizeable* in a fun Tinder-like interface.

 ----
-##What does this app do?
+## What does this app do?
 1. Choose a topic.
-(Search functionality TBD)
 ![Demo topics](https://github.com/kattak/categorize-flashcards/blob/master/demo_topics.png?raw=true)

 2. The app parses Quizlet flashcards into categories.